Click here to apply

 The Police and Crime Commissioner for Merseyside has opened this funding opportunity for charities, community groups and social enterprises who deliver projects that stop problems before they occur, by reducing the opportunities for crime and by deterring people away from becoming involved in anti-social and criminal behaviour.

-Grants of between £5,000 and £25,000 over a 12 month period are available to support projects that contribute to at least one of the following PCC Police and Crime Plan priorities:
+Grants of between £5,000 and £25,000 are available.
+The expectation is that most projects will be delivered over 12 months however, projects over a longer period may be considered.
+Consortia bids are encouraged and priority will be given to projects that tackle serious and organised crime.
+Projects must contribute to at least one of the following PCC Police and Crime Plan priorities:

 General eligibility criteria: